tino/pyFirmata/README.md

 Just upload the default firmata sketch into your Arduino and you are all set.

-pyFirmata2 is an updated version of pyFirmata which *replaces loops with callbacks*.
-Instead of unreliable "sleep" commands in a loop the Python application registers callbacks which are then called every time after new data has arrived.
+No loops and "sleep" commands: pyFirmata2 is an updated version of pyFirmata which *replaces loops with callbacks*.
+Instead of unreliable and disruptive "sleep" commands in a loop the Python application registers callbacks with pyfirmata2 which are then called every time new data has arrived.
 This means for the analogue channels the callbacks are called at the specified sampling rate while the digital ports call the callback functions after a state change at the port (from 0 to 1 or 1 to 0).

 This API has been used in the Digital Signal Processing (DSP) class to practise realtime filtering of analogue sensor